louisrawlins/blog/articles/hello-and-welcome.markdown

 This blog will also serve as a marketing vehicle for my work.
 I want to be clear about this because communication modes have changed and will continue to change.
 What direction communications will take and if we, as a globally connected society, will have anything as final and solid as the the printed page (five hundred years in the west is not a bad run) still remains to be seen.

-With contemporary marketing, it's not always clear what is simply a fun activity and what is an experience created for monetary return.
+With contemporary marketing, it's not always apparent what is simply a fun activity and what is an experience created for monetary return.
 You will find that I have no definite stance on this subject.
 As a result, I will point out where, when and how I am advertising to you.
 Together, I hope we can discover what works and what feels not only appropriate, but desired.
 Advertising is only one mode of communication, and as such, I feel the expectations should be the same as with any conversation.
 We listen and speak with those to whom we feel connected.
 We interact with those whom we have a vested interest.

 On this note, I will also be experimenting with that way that I interact with my readers.
 I encourage direct participation in this blog through email, Twitter, or Facebook — whatever works.
 Please reach out and contact me.
 I hope these conversations will serve as comments to my posts that I will add with your permission.